-250. SANITARY BIOLOGY.
+250. Sanitary Biology.
 Elective.
 Juniors and seniors.
 Second term.
 Credit three hours.
 The course is designed to familiarize the student with current standard practice in the bacteriological control of water and sewage treatment plants.
 The use of the microscope; preparation of media; bacteriological analyses of water; sewage, sewage effluents and sewage sludge; efficiency of disinfectants; and that part of the science of bacteriology related to sanitary engineering.
 Textbook: Buchanan's Household Bacteriology.
 One recitation and two laboratory periods a week.
 Professor WALKER.

-251. SANITARY BIOLOGY.
+251. Sanitary Biology.
 Elective.
 Juniors and seniors.
 First term.
 Credit one hour.
 The collection and microscopical examination of the various forms of algae most prevalent in water supplies; the methods of their identification and control; and a study of the biological forms most prevalent in sewage wastes and sludges.
 Lectures, notes, and various references.
 One laboratory period a week.
 Professor WALKER.

-252. MUNICIPAL SANITATION.
+252. Municipal Sanitation.
 Juniors.
 Second term.
-Credit four hours.
-Prerequisite course 240.
-Three recitations and one computing period a week.
-Sewer design and construction, and sewage disposal.
+Credit four hours-Prerequisite course 240.
+Three recitations and one computing period a week-Sewer design and construction, and sewage disposal.
 Problems illustrating the matter taken up in the recitations such as problems on sewage flow, both domestic and storm water; hydraulic problems; construction problems dealing with various details of disposal plants.
 Textbooks: Ogden's Sewer Design; Ogden's Sewer Construction, and Notes on Sewage Disposal.
 Four sections.
-Professors Ogden and WALKER.
+Professors OGDEN and WALKER.

-253. PURIFICATION AND CONTROL OF WATER SUPPLIES.
+253. Purification and Control of Water Supplies.
 Elective.
 Seniors and graduates.
 Second term.
 Credit three hours.
 Prerequisite course 240.
-Examination of water (physical, chemical, and bacteriological); normal quality of surface and subterranean waters, with effects of storage; communicable diseases and water supplies; epidemics of typhoid fever and cholera with studies of etiology etc.; purification of water, sedimentation, and coagulation; slow sand filtration (theory, construction and operation, with examples); rapid sand filtration (theory, construction, and operation, with examples); miscellaneous purification processes (aeration, softening, iron removal, sterilization, distillation, and purification by chemicals).
-Professor Ogden.
+Examination of water (physical, chemical, and bacteriological); normal quality of surface and subterranean waters, with effects of storage; communicable diseases and water supplies; epidemics of typhoid fever and cholera with studies of etiology etc.; purification of water, sedimentation, and coagulation; slow sand filtration (theory, construction and operation, with examples); rapid sand filtration (theory, construction, and operation, sterilization, distillation, and purification by chemicals.)
+Professor OGDEN.

-254. SEWERAGE WORKS.
+254. Sewerage Works.
 Elective.
 Seniors and graduates.
 First term.
 Credit three hours.
 Prerequisite course 252.
 Three hours a week for fifteen weeks, divided between lectures and recitations.
 The work is upon the construction and operation of sewers and sewage disposal works, illustrated by lantern slides and by reference to recent descriptions of sewage-disposal plants in the current literature.
 There are, generally speaking, three recitations or one week's work on each of the following topics: disposal by dilution (salt and fresh water); chemical precipitation; broad irrigation, with special reference to institutions; natural and artificial filtration beds; sedimentation and septic tanks; Imhoff tanks; contact beds; sprinkling filters; and activated sludge.
 It is intended to differentiate this course from the junior work by making the latter chiefly a discussion of principles involved, while the senior course is a detailed investigation of the methods of construction with the reasons involved.
 Textbook: Kinnicutt, Winslow, and Pratt's Sewage Disposal.
-Professor Ogden.
+Professor OGDEN.